Latinos suffer high rates of illness, hospitalizations, and death brought by COVID-19.

 READ MORE: Full Campaign Summary (PDF)

-SHARE WITH FAMILY/FRIENDS IN ENGLISH: Here are the key actions every Latino can take to prevent the spread of COVID-19! #JuntosStopCovid salud.to/juntosstopcovid
+SHARE IN ENGLISH: Here are the key actions every Latino can take to prevent the spread of COVID-19! #JuntosStopCovid salud.to/juntosstopcovid

-SHARE WITH FAMILY/FRIENDS IN SPANISH: Estas son las acciones principales que cada latino puede emprender para evitar la propagación del COVID-19. #JuntosStopCovid salud.to/covidespanol
+SHARE IN SPANISH: Estas son las acciones principales que cada latino puede emprender para evitar la propagación del COVID-19. #JuntosStopCovid salud.to/covidespanol

 When you wear a mask, you protect your familia, friends, and others from getting sick.

 Masks are scientifically proven to limit the spread of coronaviruses by catching the tiny water droplets we all make when we breathe, talk, or cough.
-Those droplets are too small to see.
+Those droplets are tiny.
 But they carry the coronavirus, which can land on someone else’s mouth, nose, or eyes.

 Of course, it is important you wear a mask properly, over both your nose and mouth (not touching the outside of the mask or your face, but by removing it by untying it or lifting off the ear loops).
 Also, keep it dry while using, and wash it daily.